 Cash.
 I always keep a small amount of cash in my emergency kit.
 This is partially because I almost never have cash in my wallet.
 There are a ton of places that are cash only in Hawaii, so I try to always be prepared with some.

 Excedrin®.
-I prefer having Excedrin® Migraine on me, because it targets my migraines in a way that normal medication cannot.
+I prefer having Excedrin® Migraine on me, because it targets my migraines in a way that normal Advil cannot.

 Tissues.
 This one should be pretty self explanatory, but hello!
 Runny noses and random coffee spills (not that I EVER do that ;))